3.6 Non-compliance Sanction Policy

 Robert has had 2 prior NCS terminations.
 Effective May 31, 2012, his case closes due to an NCS termination.
 He is now permanently disqualified.

 Theresa has had 2 prior NCS terminations.
-She goes into sanction again in April 2012.
-Her case is scheduled to close effective July 31 for NCS.
-She cures her sanction effective July 30.
-Because she cured her sanction prior to the end of the fourth month, her case can be reinstated and she is NOT permanently disqualified.
+She goes into sanction again in April.
+Her case is scheduled to close effective May 31 for NCS.
+She cures her sanction effective May 30.
+Because she cured her sanction prior to the end of the second month, her case can be reinstated and she is NOT permanently disqualified.

 The dates of NCS terminations are tracked on the ACES WORK screen.
 It will list the months and years of a parent’s NCS case closures (these are the paid through months, so if it says 11/2010, that means the parent received TANF through 11/30/2010).
 It will also list the date the parent requalified for TANF benefits.

-It is extremely important that if a parent cures a sanction after deadline for the fourth month, that the WORK screen is corrected by removing that termination date.
+It is extremely important that if a parent cures a sanction after deadline for the second month, that the WORK screen is corrected by removing that termination date.

 Remember that these dates will tell ACES when to permanently disqualify someone from receiving TANF.